stop-war-in-ukraine/stop-russia-it/README.md

 * [Russian (Русский)](ru/README.md)

 ## Important!
-### Voting in Figma for the shutdown.
-[Vote!](https://forum.figma.com/t/ukrainian-people-are-dying-close-figma-in-russia/15263)
 ### Ukrainians and the whole world [send Putin to Jupiter](https://putler.io/).
 ### [Real ways you can help Ukraine](https://how-to-help-ukraine-now.super.site/)
 ***